miniboxing/miniboxing.github.io/_posts/2014-10-21-miniboxing-warnings.md

 ### Miniboxing Warnings

-If you add the `-P:minibox:warn` argument to the scala compiler, the miniboxing plugin will start talking.
-And it will expose all the code where it was not able to correctly specialize generics.
+A new feature of the miniboxing plugin is that it talks to you about performance.
+And how you can improve it.
+And this will expose all the code where it was not able to correctly specialize generics.

 For example, here are a few cases: